Donate to Wildfire Disaster Relief

 a) Organizations on the Frontlines - Supporting agencies that are serving on the frontlines.
 Organizations who have received funding include American Red Cross, LA Regional Food Bank, California Fire Foundation, and the Upper Ojai Relief.

-c) District 5280 Wildfire Relief Grants - Rotary and Rotaract Clubs that would like to conduct a service project for the victims of first responders from the LA Wildfires download the application and email the completed document to office@rotary5280.org *Please read the application and complete each section.
+2. c) District 5280 Wildfire Relief Grants - Rotary and Rotaract Clubs that would like to conduct a service project for the victims of first responders from the LA Wildfires may download the grant application here and email the completed document to office@rotary5280.org *Please read the application and complete each section.
 Applications will be reviewed on Tuesdays and Thursdays.
 Each Club may qualify for up to $3,500 and may apply for only three Wildfire Relief Grants per Rotary year.
 If application is approved, it will take the committee 3 - 5 business days to get you your funding.

 d) Fire Victim Relief Grants - The District is making funds available to households who have been impacted by the wildfires.
 Applications must be completed by the Rotary Club in support of a household in need.
 Each club may apply for up to 3 grants per Rotary year.
 The maximum amount a household may qualify for is $2,000.
 The application can be downloaded here and must be emailed to office@Rotary5280.org If application is approved, it will take the committee 3 to 5 business days to receive your funding.

-Rotarians Housing Support
+3. Rotarians Housing Support

 If you have an available home that Rotarians can connect with you on renting, leasing or purchasing please click the link below to provide those details.

-Click here to connect with Rotarians who have listings of available housing for those who lost their homes in the fires -
+Click here to connect with Rotarians who have listings of available housing for those who lost their homes in the fires

-Volunteer Opportunities:
+4. Volunteer Opportunities:

 We’ve compiled a list of evacuation centers and shelters in the affected areas (see below) and encourage your club to coordinate their donations and support efforts.
 To ensure efficiency and maximize impact, we’ve created a donation spreadsheet for clubs to document the items they plan to donate, the location, and the date of delivery.